 Two honors were recently given.
 Most singularly, that of a Stradivarius violin, c.1721, being named after him in the Doring book, “How Many Strads” (rev’d. ed.), and secondly, awarded Illinois ASTA, Studio Teacher of the Year, 2009.

-Teaching nearly 40 years, DREW LECHER has published two books: Violin Technique: the Manual and Viola Technique: the Manual.
+Teaching since 1970, DREW LECHER has published two books: Violin Technique: the Manual and Viola Technique: the Manual.
 They are a concise, highly ordered and easy to grasp collection of ‘kernels’—concepts and actions—that, as applied and elaborated upon provide both efficiency and accessibility for all levels—beginner to professional.
 Included is Terms & Tips, addressing both the technical aspects of playing and explanations of frequently used musical terminology.
 Selling in twenty-two countries in the first eighteen months, these publications have met with resounding approval from both professionals and amateurs around the world.

 ”These two volumes offer a comprehensive practice methodology that addresses the full gamut of fundamental technical issues on the violin and viola…these books certainly chart a course towards the acquisition of an in-depth technical understanding…whether used to build one from scratch or to hone individual aspects.”—The Strad, September 2008